 Photo by Marcos Paulo Prado on Unsplash

 Which of these questions would help you reflect on your goals for therapy?
+Select all that apply:

-Before calling or having a face-to-face initial consultation with a potential therapist, check out their website and get as much as information on:
+Before calling or having a face-to-face initial consultation with a potential therapist, check out their website and get as much information on:

-Qualifications: what is their education background?
+Qualifications: What is their educational background?

-Insurance: do they accept insurance?
+Insurance: Do they accept insurance?

-Cost: how much do they charge per session?
+Cost: How much do they charge per session?